 Did you notice the rugs and cardboard on the floor?
 We find that the floors are very cold.
 To help this, I’ve put down thick cardboard which I’ve then covered with woolen rugs and blankets.
 This really warms up the floor and makes the camper warmer all around.

 Another thing I’d like to mention is how we use the trailer to haul our gear.
 That area under the table is the perfect size for folded camping chairs.
 Under the benches are large storage areas too.
 On one side we keep our tarps, ropes, tools, and outdoor toys.
 In the other bench we store our sleeping bags, other outdoor toys (like our slack line, badminton net, and mosquito tent).
-I’ve even put my bike right into the trailer sometimes to bring it to the campground.
+I even put my bike right into the trailer to bring it to the campground!

 While we try to keep our camping packing to a minimum, we find that having a trailer in which we can keep all the gear very helpful.
 Instead of having to unpack and repack every trip there are many things which we just keep in the trailer all the time.